mattermost/docs/source/collaborate/make-calls.rst

 .. include:: ../_static/badges/ent-only.rst
   :start-after: :nosearch:

-From Mattermost v9.4, and Mattermost mobile app v.2.13, call recordings can include text captions, and a transcription text file can be generated, unless your system admin has `disabled the ability to transcribe call recordings <configure/plugins-configuration-settings.html#enable-call-transcriptions-experimental>`__.
+From Mattermost v9.4, and Mattermost mobile app v.2.13, call recordings can include text captions, and a transcription text file can be generated, unless your system admin has :ref:`disabled the ability to transcribe call recordings <configure/plugins-configuration-settings:enable call transcriptions (experimental)>`.

 .. note::

-  `Call recording must be enabled <configure/plugins-configuration-settings.html#enable-call-recordings-beta>`__ to enable recorded call transcriptions.
+  :ref:`Call recording must be enabled <configure/plugins-configuration-settings:enable call recordings (beta)>` to enable recorded call transcriptions.

 When call recording stops, the transcription file is posted in the call thread as a TXT file attachment.
 It's available to all users in the channel both during the call, and after the call has ended.
 Additionally, users viewing the call recording can show or hide text captions using the Closed Captioning option in the video player.